-What the law says about carrying knives and weapons
+What the law says about carrying knives and dangerous articles

-This means that you cannot carry a knife, pocketknife/multitool, scissors, shears, box cutters or any other edged weapon in a public place unless you have a permitted reason (lawful excuse) to do so.
-For example, you need to transport the item from one place to another for a task, or you are using it safely and lawfully at the time to complete a work task.
-Self-defence is NEVER a lawful excuse for possessing a knife or weapon.
+This means that you cannot carry a knife, pocketknife/multitool, scissors, shears, box cutters or any other edged weapon in a public place unless you have a lawful excuse to do so.
+For example, if you need to transport the item from one place to another for a lawful task, or you are using it safely and lawfully at the time to complete a work task.
+Self-defence is NEVER a lawful excuse for possessing a knife or dangerous article.

 The law also states that you cannot keep a knife or dangerous article in your car if the vehicle is in a public place.
 A knife or multitool that is part of the vehicle’s toolkit or that you are using for a lawful activity is allowed – for example, you are heading out on a fishing trip.

-Even if you have a lawful reason to have a knife or tool in your car, you should transport it in the boot – ideally in a toolkit or otherwise secured safely.
+Even if you have a lawful excuse to have a knife or tool in your car, you should transport it in the boot – ideally in a toolkit or otherwise secured safely.
 Apply a commonsense approach to how you transport these items – for example, you cannot just keep a hunting knife in the door pocket.
-Make sure you lock your car if you are making stops where you will leave the car unattended.

 Section 15C of the Police Offences Act 1935 includes the following lawful excuses for carrying/using a dangerous article: